Ab initio study of strain-driven vacancy clustering in aluminum: Introduction

-In this work, we conduct a first-principles study of vacancy clustering in aluminum using Kohn-Sham DFT, examining the effect of hydrostatic strains on tri-, quad-, and heptavacancies.
-We find that compressive strains drive vacancy aggregation, particularly on the (111) plane, and that the heptavacancy collapses into a prismatic dislocation loop under hydrostatic compressive strains exceeding 5\%, underscoring the critical role of such strains in prismatic dislocation loop nucleation in aluminum.
+In the present work, we conduct a first-principles study of vacancy clustering in aluminum using Kohn-Sham DFT, examining the effect of hydrostatic strains on tri-, quad-, and heptavacancies.
+We find that compressive strains drive vacancy aggregation, particularly on the (111) plane where collapse occurs.
+Notably, the heptavacancy on this plane collapses into a prismatic dislocation loop under hydrostatic compressive strains exceeding 5\%, underscoring the critical role of such strains in prismatic dislocation loop nucleation in aluminum.